sagemath/trac_to_gh/Issue 178.md

 # Issue 178: Sage()._get() does not return the correct result in some instances

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/178

 Original creator: yi